DataMoh/machine-learning-text-it-service-desk-tickets/README.md

  #### Oversampling / Under-sampling
  To balanced the data oversampling and under-sampling techniques.
 - ##### Oversampling
-  -  When oversampling, we simply create random duplicates of observations in the classes that have the lowest sample count.
+  -  When oversampling, I simply create random duplicates of observations in the classes that have the lowest sample count.
   -  This essentially fattens the data, creating more total observations to training our model.
   -  However, the major weakness in this model is that it is likely to cause overfitting.